-I. Re-Engagement Process
+G. Re-Engagement Process

-Once the student has fulfilled the expectations of the game suspension period, including all restorative actions, the student will request a meeting with the Athletics and Activities Director or designee to discuss eligibility and re-engagement with the team/group and re-sign the Athletic and Activities Co-Curricular Code of Conduct in the presence of the coach/advisor, designee, and/or Athletics and Activities Director.
+Once the student has fulfilled the expectations of the game suspension period, including all restorative actions, the student will request a meeting with the Athletics & Activities Director/designee to discuss eligibility and re-engagement with the team/group and re-sign the Athletic and Activities Co-Curricular Code of Conduct in the presence of the coach/advisor, designee, and/or Athletics and Activities Director.
 The coach/advisor may be part of this meeting and/or may meet with the student separately to review his/her team expectations.

-J. Appeals Process (For both Athletics & Activities)
+H. Appeals Process (For both Athletics & Activities)